apache/lucene/lucene/MIGRATE.md

 ## Migration from Lucene 9.0 to Lucene 9.1

+### Test framework package migration and module (LUCENE-10301)

+The test framework is now a module.
+All the classes have been moved from `org.apache.lucene.*` to `org.apache.lucene.tests.*` to avoid package name conflicts with the core module.
+If you were using the Lucene test framework, the migration should be fairly automatic (package prefix).

 ### Minor syntactical changes in StandardQueryParser (LUCENE-10223)

 Added interval functions and min-should-match support to `StandardQueryParser`.
 This